e3prom/kryptoxin/README.md

 ## Disclaimer

-The `kryptoxin` program is distributed "AS IS" without any warranty or conditions of any kind.
+This program is distributed "AS IS" without any warranty or conditions of any kind.
 Under no circumstances can the developers, maintainers, or contributors be held responsible for the improper use of this software.
 Any damages or consequences resulting from the direct or indirect operation of this software cannot be attributed to the above-mentioned individuals or organizations.
 All opinions and knowledge expressed in the source codes, documentation, templates and examples are provided for educational and demonstration purposes only.
 By using this software you agree to the terms expressed therein.

 ## License